Cynthia Graham Hurd: Biography

 She worked as a librarian in the Charleston, South Carolina library system for 31 years.
 At the time of her death, she had been the manager at St. Andrews Regional Library since 2011 and had previously worked as the branch manager of the John L. Dart Library in downtown Charleston, part of the Charleston County Public Libraries, since 1990.
 She was also a part-time librarian at the Robert Scott Small Library and Addlestone Library at the College of Charleston since the 1990s.
-In addition to her library work, she served on the board of the Charleston County Housing Authority for over twenty years, and served on the board of the nonprofit Septima P. Clark Corp.
+In addition to her library work, she served on the board of the Housing Authority of the City of Charleston for over twenty years, and served on the board of the nonprofit Septima P. Clark Corp.
 She was married to Steve Hurd, a U.S. Merchant Marine.
+She died 4 days before her 55th birthday.
 Her siblings include Malcolm Graham and Melvin Graham.

 At her funeral, Rep. James Clyburn (D-S.C.) "said Hurd embodied South Carolina's motto, a Latin phrase that translates to: 'While I breathe, I hope,'" according to NBC News, when he stated, "Because of the life of Cynthia Graham Hurd and eight other great people, I have hope today, I have great hope that South Carolina is going to live out its motto in a way that none of us would have ever believed."
 South Carolina Governor Nikki Haley stated, "I love the fact that she lived by the motto, 'Be kinder than necessary.'
 That's what I will take with me."
 A resolution passed by the South Carolina General Assembly on April 28, 2016 resolved "That the members of the South Carolina House of Representatives, by this resolution, celebrate the life of Cynthia Graham Hurd, librarian, community servant-leader, devoted family member, respected colleague, and friend to the many citizens of Charleston whose lives she influenced in a lifetime of service."